-Topic 8 Istisna'a and Parallel Istisna'a
+Istisna'a and Parallel Istisna'a

-The Messenger of Allah, peace be upon Him, says, "Riba has seventy segments, the least serious being equivalent to a man committing adultery with his own mother.
+"Riba has seventy segments, the least serious being equivalent to a man committing adultery with his own mother.
 And worst form of Riba is harming the honor of a Muslim man."

 (Narrated by Al Hakem and Ibn Majah).

-Famous quotes Usury, once in control, will wreck any nation (William Lion Mackenzie King- Former Canadian Prime Minister)
+Famous quotes Usury, once in control, will wreck any nation

+(William Lion Mackenzie King- Former Canadian Prime Minister)